National Gallery Art Road Trip

 200 Years of the National Gallery

-In celebration of The National Gallery’s bicentenary year, the Gallery’s travelling art studio programme, Art Road Trip, will be visiting 18 places across the UK.
-One stop being Doncaster!
+In celebration of The National Gallery’s bicentenary year, the Gallery’s travelling art studio programme, Art Road Trip, is visiting 18 places across the UK.
+In October 2024 the van stopped in Doncaster with a focus on the Balby Bridge Estate, visiting service providers on the estate.

 Sally Lockey, Director of Right Up Our Street, says, “Right Up Our Street is very excited to be a part of 'Art Road Trip'.
 As a Creative People and Places project, we consult with the community to ensure that work is relevant and co-curated on a hyper local level.
 This opportunity means that our communities are able to work hand-in-hand with the National Gallery, influencing how a national, major institution delivers its work within Doncaster.
 That’s a powerful approach to working, and a strong message to our community.
 I’m looking forward to seeing the outcome!”